lengfeld/subpatch/README.md

 very quickly.

 Adding a git subprojects that has itself submodules?
 What should happen?
-* Should the exaxt subproject git tree be adding inclusiv the git commit objects?
+* Should the exact subproject git tree be adding inclusiv the git commit objects?
 * Should the sumodules be downloaded add as plain files?
 * Should it just be ignored?